-Other than in connection with the Arrangement, there have been no material reorganizations of the Corporation or any subsidiary of the Corporation within the three most recently completed financial years or completed during, or proposed for, the current financial year.
-See "General Development of the Business - Three Year History - Arrangement and Related Matters".
+Other than in connection with the Arrangement or the Paycore Arrangement, there have been no material reorganizations of the Corporation or any subsidiary of the Corporation within the three most recently completed financial years or completed during, or proposed for, the current financial year.
+See "General Development of the Business - Three Year History - Arrangement and Related Matters" and "General Development of the Business - Three Year History - Paycore Arrangement".